penkar/prezpolls/README.md

 ## Update

 Gallup will be changing their polling data starting in 2019.
 Instead of weekly data points they will be switching to monthly data points.
-This will make lines for Trump far more linear than other presidents.
+This will make lines for Trump far more orderly than other presidents.

 ### How to run?
 1. Navigate to your development folder.